Abdullateef01/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back file is the shell script that change working directory to previous directory.

 11-lists file is shell script that display visible and hidden files and directories in the current working directory,parent directory and /boot directory.

+12-file_type file is the shell script to know tge type of file /tmp/iamafile is.